Ezequiel Tovar Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (5.85).
+- The Athletics' 5.83 team ERA ranks last among all league pitching staffs.

-- His last appearance was on Sunday against the Houston Astros, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up five hits.
+- In his most recent outing on Sunday against the Houston Astros, the righty tossed five innings, giving up one earned run while surrendering two hits.

-- The 29-year-old has put up an ERA of 5.06, with 9.2 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .297 against him.
+- The 24-year-old has amassed an ERA of 5.50, with 9 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.